How to Say "The child must not lose the magic dust" in Korean | -(으)면 Grammar

 What does "The child must not lose the magic dust" mean in Korean?

-The Korean sentence "아이는 마법의 가루를 잃어버리면 안 돼요." translates to "The child must not lose the magic dust." in English. "아이는 마법의 가루를 잃어버리면 안 돼요." is a simple A1–A2 sentence that paints a clear scene.
-It ends with "-요" so it feels polite and warm.
-It is perfect for fairy-tale style narration.
+The Korean sentence "아이는 마법의 가루를 잃어버리면 안 돼요." translates to "The child must not lose the magic dust." in English.
+Imagine a scene: the child must not lose the magic dust.
+In Korean, this moment is captured as "아이는 마법의 가루를 잃어버리면 안 돼요.".
+The sentence flows naturally from subject to action.

 Pronunciation guide: aineun mabeopui garureul ilheobeorimyeon an dwaeyo.